 Execution Limit is the amount of time a request is allowed to run across the stack.
 Web servers set a time limit on how long a script can run.
 This is done to prevent the webserver from abuse.
 Since WordPress is made up of PHP scripts, each script has to run completely within the set time limit.
 On Cloudways this time limit is usually 60 seconds, and in most cases, this is more than enough time for a script to run.
 However, if a PHP script runs for longer than the set time limit, PHP cuts short the execution.
 It then returns the fatal error: maximum execution time exceeded message.

 Memory Limit is the maximum amount of Memory in (MB) that a PHP request is allowed to allocate.
 That means that if multiple requests were to use more than your server’s memory, you could potentially run out of memory so it depends on your server’s resources and the number of applications currently running on your server.
-So if you were to modify that settings, remember to monitor performance if your server resources are minimal.
+So if you were to modify this settings, remember to monitor performance if your server resources are minimal.

 Disable WP-CRON on on all applications